tiesen243/yuki-ui/README.md

-# Yuki UI
+# Yuki Toolkit

-A collection of reusable React components built with a focus on customization, accessibility, and developer experience.
+A comprehensive collection of copy-paste React components and UI libraries built with shadcn/ui.
+Install components instantly using the shadcn CLI with a focus on customization, accessibility, and developer experience.

 ## Features